hyamamoto/bigjoke/README.md

 What this thing needs
 ---------------------

-* This is i18n-ed for  Chinese, German, and Japanese.
+* bigjoke is localized for Chinese, German, and Japanese.
-  It would be fun with more translations.
+  It would be more fun with more translations.
 * Send me interesting screenshots, or post somewhere like... http://www.flickr.com/groups/cloud-to-butt/